gagejustins/gagejustins.github.io/_posts/2017-02-06-early-stage-investors-align-with-founders.md

 ---
 layout: post
-title: "How different stages of investors align with founders: do early stage VCs have an advantage?"
+title: "How different stages of investors align with founders"
 date: 2017-02-06
 ---